Folkestone Trawlers – Fresh Fish Every Day

 Jackie and Jane run the mobile fish shop Streetz 2 Streetz and they always get their fish from Folkestone Trawlers.
 “We buy our fish from the Trawlers so that our customers, many of whom are elderly & can’t get out anymore, can still enjoy the local taste of the sea.
 They are all great in there & nothing is ever too much trouble for them.
 We would recommend them every time.”

-Rocksalt resturant owner and Michelin star chef Mark Sargeant uses fish from the Folkestone Trawlers in his restaurants.
-Folkelife asked Mark for a favourite recipe using the best ingredients inspired by the local produce on offer with his crab and salmon sausage roll with pickled cucumber and brown crab ketchup.
+The Rocksalt resturant has a beautiful location looking out over the Harbour, and the team use fish from the Folkestone Trawlers in all their restaurants.
+They own The Smokehouse opposite, The Radnor Arms in the West of Folkestone and series of pubs out of town.
+Here’s one of their favourite recipes using the best ingredients inspired by the local produce on offer: Crab and Salmon sausage roll with pickled cucumber and brown crab ketchup.

 Crab and Salmon Sausage Roll